PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Learn and Be Curious
-Q: Tell me about something new you learned to solve a problem.
+Q: Tell me about something new you learned to solve a problem.<br>

-Answer:
+Answer:<br>
 1.
 **Situation:**
 Our internal tool relied heavily on text-based log search and parsing, we needed to explore ways